Tifayifu: Executions and progressive adoption of Manchu-style clothing by men

-Voicing disapproval to the queue order and urging to the return of Chinese fashion (Ming-style) lead to the execution of Chen Mingxia (a former Ming dynasty official) for treason in 1654 by the Shunzi emperor; Chen Mingxia suggested that the Qing dynasty court should adopt Ming-style clothing "in order to bring peace to the empire".
-It also lead to the execution of Liu Zhenyu during the Qianlong era for urging the clothing to be changed to what is presumed to Ming-style fashion; however, during this period, only the scholar-official elite were required to wear Manchu style and not the entire male population, so the great majority of men were allowed to dressed in Ming-style fashion.
+Voicing disapproval to the queue order and urging to the return of Chinese fashion (Ming-style) led to the execution of Chen Mingxia (a former Ming dynasty official) for treason in 1654 by the Shunzi emperor; Chen Mingxia suggested that the Qing dynasty court should adopt Ming-style clothing "in order to bring peace to the empire".
+It also led to the execution of Liu Zhenyu during the Qianlong era for urging the clothing to be changed to what is presumed to Ming-style fashion.

-Over time, some Han Chinese men eventually adopted Manchu-style clothing, such as the changshan' and magua, and by the end of the Qing Dynasty, officials, scholars, and some civilians wore Manchu-style clothing, but not all.
+Frederic Wakeman Jr. points out that the hair-shaving order was the direct trigger for armed resistance, while the change of clothing was implemented as an attached requirement bundled along with it at the time.
+Wakeman considers Dorgon's insistence on forcibly imposing the queue and Manchu attire to be the single greatest strategic blunder of the early Qing conquest.
+Therefore, there was no such situation in which "the scholar-official class adopted Manchu dress while the vast majority of men could still wear Ming-style clothing."
+Moreover, women were not entirely exempted either; they were only permitted to wear Manchu banner-style attire (qizhuang), but they were allowed to wear a two-piece form consisting of a separate top and skirt, which differed from the one-piece dress (qipao) of Manchu women.
+This represented the only surviving formal element of Han Chinese clothing, but it should not be taken as evidence that they were allowed to wear actual Hanfu.
+Additionally, the practice of foot-binding among women was also rapidly promoted during the Qing dynasty.

 A pair of beggars, grandfather and grandson, from the late Qing Dynasty, were wearing Hanfu.
 Although the clothes were tattered, the characteristics of Hanfu were obvious.

 People from the Taiping Rebellion wore Hanfu and kept their hair long.